Witiko/doctoral-thesis/main.md

 📖{TeX@\TeX{}}

-In the *MIRMU-CompuBERT* system, the prefix notation has received better results than the infix notation, showing that the topological ordering of
+In the *MIRMU-CompuBERT* system, the prefix notation has achieved better results than the infix notation, showing that the topological ordering of
 @lample2020deep is significant in deep neural language models.
-Surprisingly, the \TeX{} representation has received better results than both prefix and infix notations.
+Surprisingly, the \TeX{} representation has achieved better results than both prefix and infix notations.
 We believe that this is due to tokenisation: Unlike
 @lample2020deep, we fine-tuned a language model whose tokenizer was pre-trained on natural language text.
 In \TeX{}, commands have descriptive names in